chideraemmanuel/gadget-store-ecommerce/README.md

 ## Features

-The web application inncludes all the basic features of a typical web application, such as;
+The web application includes all the basic features of a typical e-commerce web application, such as;

 - **Product listing**: Users can seamlessly browse products, and view their details.
-The added search and filtering options makes the process much easier and intuitive.
+The added search, filtering options, and pagination makes the process much easier and intuitive.
-- Shopping cart management: The application also enables users to perform typical shopping cart functions, like adding and/or deleting items from cart, incrementing item quantity, and all that good stuff!
+- **Shopping cart management**: The application also enables users to perform typical shopping cart functions, like adding and/or deleting items from cart, incrementing item quantity, and all that good stuff!
 - **Checkout and orders management**: Though no payment gateway was integrated, the application provides an option to checkout the items in a user's cart, and also properly manages the orders that have been made!
 - **User authentication**: Users also have the option to create an account, or login if they previously signed up!
 The account creation process includes email validation, and users can also reset their password.
   Note that for features like cart management, orders management and the likes, an account is required.